Geopositioning: Background

+The process of using 3 reference points to calculate the location is called Trilateration, and when using more than 3 points, multilateration.

-The process of combining multiple observations to compute a position fix is equivalent to solving a system of linear equations.
+Combining multiple observations to compute a position fix is equivalent to solving a system of linear equations.
 Navigation systems use regression algorithms such as least squares in order to compute a position fix in 3D space.
-This is most commonly done by combining distance measurements to 4 or more GPS satellites, which orbit the earth along known paths.
+This is most commonly done by combining distance measurements to 4 or more GPS satellites, which orbit the Earth along known paths.

 The result of position fixing is called a position fix (PF), or simply a fix, a position derived from measuring in relation to external reference points.